 Furthermore, for this AI solution to be effective and applicable, it needs to be trained, and this can only be done at the direction of human beings.
 According to the Security Industry Association’s report, 2022 for Security Megatrends, training algorithms for an AI solution “requires a massive human effort of providing nuanced feedback to the algorithm.”
 For more information on the different types of Artificial Intelligence and what each can do, refer to our earlier blog “What Is Artificial Intelligence, Exactly?”

 Only through continuous attempts at perfecting the AI and bolstering its capabilities can we offer an increasingly robust firearms detection solution ⎯ cue ZeroEyes.
-With hundreds of Gun Detection AI models that have been trained for over 15,000 hours, we have developed a robust, effective, and efficient solution to potential active shooter situations.
+With hundreds of Visual Gun Detection AI models that have been trained for over 15,000 hours, we have developed a robust, effective, and efficient solution to potential active shooter situations.
 Other developers attempt to attain the level of precision and accuracy that ZeroEyes has reached, but their methodology and approach simply do not yield the same results.

-What makes the ZeroEyes solution stand out from others and work better than any other product in the AI Gun Detection market, is the service that we call ‘Human-In-The-Loop.’
+What makes the ZeroEyes solution stand out from others and work better than any other product in the Visual AI Gun Detection market, is the service that we call ‘Human-In-The-Loop.’
 These are real live human beings ⎯ many of them experienced military veterans ⎯ not machines, who are trained to recognize and differentiate objects as “gun or not a gun” and respond accordingly.

 Train the Brain: Our AI Training Process